claflamme/broadsheet/README.md

 # Broadsheet

-Broadsheet is a news reader that does less, knows less, and cares less.
+Broadsheet is a news reader that does less for you and knows less about you.
 If you're sick of modern software, you might like it.

-### Less is Less

-How much bullshit do you need to read the news?
+#### 👉 No recommendations

-- **No recommendations.** Add sources without harassment from a shitty "recommendation engine".
+Add sources without harassment from a shitty "recommendation engine".
 Broadsheet doesn't monitor or analyze your reading habits.

+#### 👉 No social media integration
-- **No social media integration.** No one cares that you read an article.
-It's how facebook targets you with interest-based ads, and it's how other products get personal profile info about you.
+No one cares that you read an article.
+It's how social media sites target you with interest-based ads and build up demographic data to sell to marketers.

+#### 👉 No Pocket/Instapaper/Evernote integration
-- **No Pocket/Instapaper/Evernote** News is ephemeral.
-If it's important, you'll remember.
-Broadsheet already lets you read articles inline with no ads.
+News is ephemeral - if it's important, you'll remember.
+No need to tell another company what you like to read.

-- **No user tracking or analytics.** Broadsheet doesn't track your behaviour.
+#### 👉 No user tracking or analytics
+Broadsheet doesn't track your behaviour.
 It doesn't matter how many times you click a link or whatever dumb metric marketers care about.

 ### Privacy